Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Introduction

-Previously, it has been considered that a Quintom dark energy model and its combination with Chaplygin gas fluid can be realized with non-regular spinor matter\cite{Cai:2008gk}.
-Interestingly, we find that this type of model can realize many kinds of Quintom scenario with transforming the form of potential of the Spinor.
-To understand the possible combinations among different types of Quintom model in spinor field, in this paper we study the implications of cosmic duality with this class of models.
-Cosmic duality is a mathematic feature which origins from string cosmology\cite{Veneziano:1991ek,Lidsey:1999mc} and was later considered to link the standard cosmology and phantom cosmology together, see Refs. \cite{Chimento:2003qy,Dabrowski:2003jm,Chimento:2005xa,Dabrowski:2006dd}.
-In Ref. \cite{Cai:2006dm}, it was pointed out that there is a behavior of dual between the models of Quintom-A and Quintom-B. By studying the behavior of the energy density and pressure in spinor field we find a dual of the Quintom-A and Quintom-B. Meanwhile, we realize additional Quintom models by the aid of this property.
-Since more and more dark energy models have been proposed to explain the current cosmic acceleration, a method to discriminate between the various contenders in a model independent manner was introduced by Sahni in \cite{Chiba:1998tc, Sahni:2002fz}.
-The new cosmological diagnostic pair $\{r,s\}$, called the statefinder, is a geometrical diagnostic which is algebraically related to the higher derivatives of the scale factor $a$ with respect to time and is a natural next step beyond the Hubble parameter $H\equiv\frac{\dot{a}}{a}$ and the deceleration parameter $q$ which depends on $\ddot{a}$.
-In this way, the dark energy can be distinguished more universally than the model-dependent physical variables depending on the properties of physical fields describing the dark energy.
-We plot the trajectories in the $r-s$ plane corresponding to these kind of Quintom dark energy model.
-Departure from the fixed point $\{r,s\}=\{1,0\}$, for one given Quintom model in spinor field, in correspondence with the spatially flat LCDM scenario provides a nice way of setting up the distance from LCDM.
+Previously, it has been proved that a Quintom DE model and its combination with Chaplygin gas fluid can be realized by non-regular spinor matter \cite{Cai:2008gk}.
+Interestingly, this type of model can realize many kinds of Quintom scenarios by transforming the form of potential of the spinor.
+Two typical Quintom models among these are Quintom-A and Quintom-B: the former with EoS $w > 1$ at early time and $w < 1$ lately; while the latter with the EoS arranged and changing from below $-1$ to above $-1$.
+To understand the possible combinations among different types of Quintom model in spinor field, we perform the implications of cosmic duality in this class of models in this paper.
+Cosmic duality is a mathematic feature which originates from string cosmology \cite{Veneziano:1991ek, Lidsey:1999mc}.
+Later on, cosmic duality is used to connect the standard cosmology with phantom cosmology and generalized into studies in more complicated DE models (see Refs. \cite{Chimento:2003qy, Dabrowski:2003jm, Chimento:2005xa, Dabrowski:2006dd}).
+Ref. \cite{Cai:2006dm} was pointed out that there is a dual behavior between the models of Quintom-A and Quintom-B. By studying the behavior of the energy density and pressure in spinor field, we find a duality between the Quintom-A and Quintom-B. Meanwhile, we realize other Quintom models by considering this property.